Faculty Semester Information

 - You need to use your MyCCP user name and password to log in to the podium PC.

-- A QuickStart document with instructions for using the interactive boards and using SMART Notebook may be found in all classrooms and by visiting Academic Technology.
+- A QuickStart document with instructions for using the interactive boards may be found in all classrooms and by visiting Academic Technology.

 The list of rooms with installed technology is online.

 Open Educational Resources, Active Learning Classrooms and One Button Studios

-Open Educational Resources (OER) are either free or low cost textbooks, videos, assessments and more.
-Faculty interested in exploring the possibilities are encouraged to participate in the faculty Learning Community this year, or to visit the OER page.
+Open Educational Resources (OER) are high quality and free digital textbooks, videos, assessments and more.
+Last spring, CCP faculty using OER materials saved their students over $56,000.
+Faculty interested in exploring the possibilities of OER are encouraged to participate in the OER initiative or to visit the OER page.

 Two classrooms (BR-67 and C3-29) have been redesigned for Active Learning.
 Faculty interested in using them are encouraged to learn more and to request them using the Instructional Space Request form.

 One Button Studio

 The One Button Studio (OBS) is a fully-featured digital video production studio that is designed to be both powerful and easy to use.
 Learn more or check it out in person in the Library, L1-29.
 C3-27 and NW 117C also have OBS's which are available to all career program students.

-Spring 2019 service hours for student services (e.g. Enrollment Central, Academic Advising, Counseling Center, etc.) at the Main Campus and the Regional Centers are published each semester.
-Access the spring hours here: https://www.myccp.online/academic-and-student-success/news/2018/12/spring-2019-service-hours .
+Click on this link for the Fall 2019 service hours for student services (e.g. Enrollment Central, Academic Advising, Counseling Center, etc.) at the Main Campus and the Regional Centers published each semester.

-The College has implemented an emergency notification system called Send Word Now.
+The College has an established emergency notification system called Send Word Now.
 This system enables fast and efficient dissemination of critical information to students, faculty and staff of the College community, including the Regional Centers.
 Faculty, staff and students at the College are automatically enrolled in Send Word Now.
 You will only be deleted from the system if your employment terminates or for adjunct faculty, you do not teach at the College for four consecutive terms.
 To review and/or update your information, log into MyCCP and within the Employee Tab under Administrative Forms and Links channel, click on Update Contact Information.